Outputs

 System Map

-The key results from this first effort are:
+The key results from the first are:

 - There are many elements that are important to think about when introducing NGT-derived organisms in the European bioeconomy.
 These can be grouped in four subsystems: 1) Economic, 2) Ecological, 3) Social, and 4) Regulatory.